press & podcasts

 • Crumpled paper with the word 'DIVERSITY' in capital letters in a black wire trash can against a gray background.

-Target CEO’s message to staff after DEI pullback fell short
+Modern Retail: Target CEO’s message to staff after DEI pullback fell short

-I was quoted in Modern Retail observing that Target’s letter to employees missed an opportunity to connect authentically by avoiding specific commitments and sidestepping core concerns.
+Alejandra was quoted in Modern Retail observing that Target's letter to employees missed an opportunity to connect authentically by avoiding specific commitments and sidestepping core concerns.
 Her commentary underscores that broad assurances without clear next steps can leave stakeholders uncertain and erode trust.

 • Colorful V-shaped logo with the text 'Build a Vibrant Culture with Nicole Greer' underneath.